Sanva/animals/README.rst

 https://lab.sanva.now.sh/animals.html (~3 MB) .
 There is also
 an Android APK at the bottom — please, take into account that both the APK link and the HMTL version could be more up to date than this code.
+Also, this is only a proof of concept of Haxe & Kha multiplatform capabilities, I have no clear plans about continuing this thing.

 **Beware**, this is quick and dirty, I'm learning really disparate stuff and I'm not caring about architecture or design patterns,